Schuylkill River Park Community Garden: History

-Current Garden
+Current garden

-The Garden now exists in its general 1988 format and thrives as an urban oasis, outlet for gardening, and space for community building.
+The garden now exists in its general 1988 format and thrives as an urban oasis, outlet for gardening, and space for community building.
 To preserve access to the Garden as a community resource, Gardeners are limited to six year terms - after which time they must relinquish their plots and go back onto a waiting list before returning to the Garden.
 As with almost all community gardens and consistent with the terms under which it leases the land, the SRPCG maintains residency boundaries that define to whom plot leases can be made.
 These boundaries follow those of its parent organization, the Center City Residents' Association, exactly.
-Even with this limitation, the wait for a plot is still at least 1 – 3 years.
+Even with this limitation, the wait for a plot is still at least one to three years.

 Starting in 2009 Gardeners began donating hundreds of pounds of produce annually to those in need through the City Harvest Program and working with groups from several local school to provide horticultural opportunities.
 The City Harvest Program process starts in Philadelphia Prisons, where inmates grow seeds into seedling plants.
 These plants are distributed to area community gardens who grow them into produce.
 The produce is donated by gardeners to local food cupboards, who in turn distribute the food to those in need.
 In the 2010 season, SRPCG distributed over 500 pounds of produce to our food cupboard under the leadership of gardener Linda Zaimis who ran the program in 2011, 2012, and 2013.

 In 2008 under the leadership of garden chair Derek Freres (chair for 2008, 2009, 2010, and 2011 seasons) SRPCG began a preservation and re-building effort to address 20 years of wear and tear including a much needed plot border replacement, new lighting, border irrigation and fencing, bench repair and replacement, plumbing upgrades, among other improvements.
 In total over $40,000 was raised including a substantial amount from SRPCG Gardeners themselves.
 In addition a long-term maintenance fund was created during these years that perpetually sets aside a percentage of plot fees paid by gardeners each year to accumulate for future improvements.